Complexity Management Strategies

 The human mind and our ways of perceiving and thinking are built for complexity reduction.
 Categorizing, selective perception, and heuristics in decision making are examples of this and come so naturally that for the most part, we don’t even notice it.
 We are unable to control what we do not understand or cannot predict.
 So we simplify to feel in control.

-Most leadership tools are basically built for the purpose of being in control, to establish control or appear to be in control.
+Most leadership tools are basically built for the purpose of being in control, establishing control, or appearing to be in control.
 That’s why higher levels of complexity create anxiety and stress among most people including leaders.

 READ ALSO: Henry Mintzberg about some Half-Truths of Management